Likokoko/color-generator/README.md

  *  This is a JavaScript code using the React framework to generate a color palette.
 It includes several components such as SingleColor, Expense, Meals, Map, and Cards.
 Please open the file with **npm i values.js **

+## How to start:
+download the repo
+npm install
+npm start

 Skills Used

 React: